0xCD4/0xCD4/README.md

 ## Hey!👋

-Hello everyone, I am interested in math cryptography, OSINT, and security.
-I can code in C/Assembly/Python and I have been improving myself in Rust programming.
+Hello everyone, I am interested in math cryptography, OSINT, military sociology and security.
+I can code in C, Assembly, Python and I have been improving myself in Rust programming.

 ## ⚡ Programming Languages